marcus67/little_brother/ADVANCED_TOPICS.md

 Using `/etc/passwd`, however, may be a problem in two cases:

-*   The master host does not have the users defined which will be monitored on the slaves.
+*   The master host does not have the users defined which will be monitored on the clients.
 *   The master host is using an LDAP server to store the users and their credentials.

 In both cases you can provide the users and their respective UIDs explicitly in the configuration file: